Snuby/cocos2d-javascript/README.md

 Developing
 ==========

-Everything you write will be in separate JavaScript files.
-These will be compiled into a single file which also includes all your other resources including images, sound files, map files, etc.
+Cocos2D JavaScript uses a package called [Jah][jah] to handle development and compilation.
+All the code you write will be in separate JavaScript files which you can organise any way you wish.
+When it comes to deploying your application, Jah will compile these files down into a small number of JavaScript files for you to put on your webserver.

-The entry point for the code is the file _src/main.js_ which has an `exports.main` function that is called on startup.
+The entry point for the code is the file _src/main.js_ where you'll find an `exports.main` function which will be called when your application starts.

-The HTML for your page is in _public/index.html_.
+The HTML for your page sent by the development server is at _public/index.html.template_ and can be customised if you need any special additions to it.

 Compiling your application
 ==========================